 Refer to label instructions

 Yucca contains saponins, which appear to block the release of toxins from the intestines that inhibit normal cartilage formation.
-In doing so, yucca may reduce OA symptoms.
+In doing so, yucca may reduce osteoarthritis symptoms.

 According to arthritis research, saponins found in the herb yucca appear to block the release of toxins from the intestines that inhibit normal formation of cartilage.
-A preliminary, double-blind trial found that yucca might reduce symptoms of OA.1 Only limited evidence currently supports the use of yucca for people with OA.
+A preliminary, double-blind trial found that yucca might reduce symptoms of osteoarthritis.1 Only limited evidence currently supports the use of yucca for people with osteoarthritis.

 Refer to label instructions